gun88/fitnesse-bootstrap-4/README.md

 *Note: theme name can be provided via VM option, environment variable and configuration file.
 [Read More...](http://fitnesse.org/FitNesse.UserGuide.AdministeringFitNesse.ConfigurationFile)*

-Supposing that /path/to/fitnesse-bootstrap-4-1.0.0.jar is the path to our theme, /path/to/fitnesse-standalone.jar is the path to FitNesse and we want to provide theme name via VM option -DTheme=bootstrap-4, the following command can be executed>
+Supposing that `/path/to/fitnesse-bootstrap-4-1.0.0.jar` is the path to our theme, `/path/to/fitnesse-standalone.jar` is the path to FitNesse and we want to provide theme name via VM option `-DTheme=bootstrap-4`, the following command can be executed:
 ```
 java -DTheme=bootstrap-4 -cp /path/to/fitnesse-bootstrap-4-1.0.0.jar;/path/to/fitnesse-standalone.jar fitnesseMain.FitNesseMain
 ```